-In May, the National Oceanic and Atmospheric Administration (NOAA) predicted a 60% chance of an “above-normal” hurricane season.
-That’s certainly borne out since then: Hurricane Ida is considered one of the strongest hurricanes in U.S. history.
+In May 2022, the National Oceanic and Atmospheric Administration (NOAA) predicted a 60% chance of an “above-normal” hurricane season.
+Hurricane Ida, which hit Louisiana in late August 2022, is considered one of the strongest hurricanes in U.S. history.
 Our firm is representing several cases related to crews that were stranded in Hurricane Ida as a result of poor preparation.

 Poor preparation doesn’t just affect offshore workers.
 Hurricanes are the most destructive weather phenomena we face in Texas and Louisiana, but that doesn’t mean the destruction is inevitable.
 We’ve prepared a list of 9 things you can do to minimize the damage hurricanes cause.